 Support Services

-Captain Chad Morris comes from a multi-generational farming family and resides in Rocklin with his wife Dawn and has three adult children.
+Chad comes from a multi-generational farming family and resides in Rocklin with his wife, Dawn.
+He is the proud father of three adult children and a grandfather to one grandson.
 He is committed to health and wellness and enjoys traveling abroad with his family.
-Chad is an Eagle Scout and while attending the University of California, Davis, he played baseball and rugby.
-Following the completion of his undergraduate studies at UC Davis, Chad worked in marketing for a Fortune 500 company and later spent many years as a serial entrepreneur who was very active in the private sector.
-He founded several businesses in a variety of sectors, including real estate finance, property management, and gourmet specialty foods.
+Chad is an Eagle Scout, and while attending the University of California, Davis, he played baseball and rugby.
+Following the completion of his undergraduate studies at UC Davis, Chad worked in marketing for a Fortune 500 company and later spent many years as a serial entrepreneur, very active in the private sector.
+He founded several businesses across various sectors, including real estate finance, property management, and gourmet specialty foods.

-In 2008, Chad had a strong desire to further serve the community and started his law enforcement career as a reserve police officer with the newly established Citrus Heights Police Department.
-He quickly realized his passion for serving in this capacity and decided to embark on a full-time law enforcement career.
+In 2008, motivated by a strong desire to serve his community, he began his law enforcement career as a reserve officer with the newly established Citrus Heights Police Department.
+He quickly realized his passion for serving in this capacity and decided to embark on a full-time career in law enforcement.

-Chad has undertaken numerous assignments throughout his law enforcement career at Citrus Heights.
-These assignments include patrol officer, general and high-tech crimes detective, patrol and special operations sergeant, watch commander in patrol, special operations lieutenant, and professional standards and training lieutenant.
-He has had the opportunity to participate in numerous specialty assignments, to include SWAT executive officer (XO), SWAT operator and hostage negotiations team leader, firearms instructor, defensive tactics instructor and public information officer (PIO).
-Chad founded the award-winning bait theft reduction program, unmanned aerial systems (UAS) program and is an FAA 107 licensed pilot.
+During his tenure at Citrus Heights, Chad held a wide range of assignments, including patrol officer, general, homicide and high-tech crimes detective, patrol and special operations sergeant, watch commander, special operations lieutenant, and professional standards and training lieutenant.
+He also served in numerous specialty roles, including SWAT operator and SWAT executive officer (XO), hostage negotiations team leader, firearms and defensive tactics instructor, and public information officer (PIO).
+He is the founder of both the department’s award-winning bait theft reduction program and its Unmanned Aerial Systems (UAS) program, and he is a licensed FAA Part 107 pilot.

-Captain Chad Morris comes from a multi-generational farming family and resides in Rocklin with his wife Dawn and has three adult children.
+Chad comes from a multi-generational farming family and resides in Rocklin with his wife, Dawn.
+He is the proud father of three adult children and a grandfather to one grandson.
 He is committed to health and wellness and enjoys traveling abroad with his family.
-Chad is an Eagle Scout and while attending the University of California, Davis, he played baseball and rugby.
-Following the completion of his undergraduate studies at UC Davis, Chad worked in marketing for a Fortune 500 company and later spent many years as a serial entrepreneur who was very active in the private sector.
-He founded several businesses in a variety of sectors, including real estate finance, property management, and gourmet specialty foods.
+Chad is an Eagle Scout, and while attending the University of California, Davis, he played baseball and rugby.
+Following the completion of his undergraduate studies at UC Davis, Chad worked in marketing for a Fortune 500 company and later spent many years as a serial entrepreneur, very active in the private sector.
+He founded several businesses across various sectors, including real estate finance, property management, and gourmet specialty foods.

-In 2008, Chad had a strong desire to further serve the community and started his law enforcement career as a reserve police officer with the newly established Citrus Heights Police Department.
-He quickly realized his passion for serving in this capacity and decided to embark on a full-time law enforcement career.
+In 2008, motivated by a strong desire to serve his community, he began his law enforcement career as a reserve officer with the newly established Citrus Heights Police Department.
+He quickly realized his passion for serving in this capacity and decided to embark on a full-time career in law enforcement.

-Chad has undertaken numerous assignments throughout his law enforcement career at Citrus Heights.
-These assignments include patrol officer, general and high-tech crimes detective, patrol and special operations sergeant, watch commander in patrol, special operations lieutenant, and professional standards and training lieutenant.
-He has had the opportunity to participate in numerous specialty assignments, to include SWAT executive officer (XO), SWAT operator and hostage negotiations team leader, firearms instructor, defensive tactics instructor and public information officer (PIO).
-Chad founded the award-winning bait theft reduction program, unmanned aerial systems (UAS) program and is an FAA 107 licensed pilot.
+During his tenure at Citrus Heights, Chad held a wide range of assignments, including patrol officer, general, homicide and high-tech crimes detective, patrol and special operations sergeant, watch commander, special operations lieutenant, and professional standards and training lieutenant.
+He also served in numerous specialty roles, including SWAT operator and SWAT executive officer (XO), hostage negotiations team leader, firearms and defensive tactics instructor, and public information officer (PIO).
+He is the founder of both the department’s award-winning bait theft reduction program and its Unmanned Aerial Systems (UAS) program, and he is a licensed FAA Part 107 pilot.

 Overview